Debian packages make installation of KeyDB easy. No need to worry about building the binaries, or directory setup. Just simply install and go!

 apt install keydb-sentinel

-For those not getting KeyDB DEB packages via the PPA repository, they can be accessed at https://download.keydb.dev/packages/deb/.
+For those not getting KeyDB DEB packages via the PPA repository, they can be accessed at https://download.keydb.dev/pkg/open_source/deb/.
 In this directory listing you can access deb packages for all previous versions as well as the latest versions.
-For each release there are 4 deb packages available as described above and they are consoldated to their own versioned directory for each release.
+For each release there are 4 deb packages available as described above and they are consolidated to their own versioned directory for each release.

-In the higher level directories there is a "keydb-latest" or "keydb-pro-latest" directory linked to the latest version for ease of access and those running scripts.
+In the higher level directories there is a "keydb-latest" directory linked to the latest version for ease of access and those running scripts.
 See above for more information on each deb package.

 The directory listing structure narrows down by distribution --> architecture --> keydb --> package